 Coupled with a strict no-logging policy, make this a trustworthy torrenting partner.

-Your private browsing will remain private; thanks to their OpenVPN protocols, with government-level AES-256 encryption; nobody is cracking your connection anytime soon.
+From our torrent VPN test, your private browsing will remain private; thanks to their OpenVPN protocols, with government-level AES-256 encryption; nobody is cracking your connection anytime soon.

 Not only does ExpressVPN allow torrenting, but it also actively encourages it; in fact, there’s a dedicated support page for torrenters.